elarson5/DATA-5100-education/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# ELarson Education Project DATA 5100

-> A brief description of what the project does and its purpose.
+> The purpose of the project is to answer if educational outcomes in U.S. high schools are associated with area socioeconomic factors.
+Specifically, it explores if socioeconomic factors predict ACT and SAT scores.

 ---